 Abrahamic Religions Similarities Activity

-This activity works well with all class sizes.
+This activity works well with groups of all sizes.
 For larger groups, break participants into groups of 5-8 to promote a more active discussion.
-After the small group discussion, the instructor can lead discussion with the whole group.
+After the small group discussion, the facilitator can lead discussion with the whole group.

-Participants should individually complete Handout 1.
-The handout consists of passages from both the Islamic holy book (Quran) and the Christian holy book (Bible).
+Participants should individually complete Handout 1 which consists of passages from both the Islamic holy book (Quran) and the Christian holy book (Bible).
 The passages are worded in such a way that it should be unclear as to what book they were taken from (i.e., "Allah" will be replaced with the universal term "God").
-Participants carefully read each passage and then evaluate it using a 5-point scale ranging from extremely negative (1) to extremely positive (5).
-The participant also indicates what religion the passage came from by either writing an "I" for Islam, or a "C" for Christian.
-After these ratings are completed, the instructor can show the students which passages belonged to which religious book (see Handout 2).
-The participants then move into groups and answer the discussion questions.
+Participants will indicate what religion they believe the passage came from by either writing an "I" for Islam, or a "C" for Christian.
+They will then evaluate the passage using a 5-point scale ranging from extremely negative (1) to extremely positive (5).
+After these ratings are completed, the instructor can show which passages belonged to which religious book (see Handout 2).
+The participants will then move into groups and answer the discussion questions.